Danprog4/fruit-game/README.md

 ## Configuration

-app.config.ts - add your ngrok domain to the allowedHosts array
+app.config.ts - add your ngrok domain to the allowedHostsss array